Michael Byrne

 DLI Research Associate

-Performance: In parallel with his studies, Michael acted within the following narrative repertoire of The Royal Ballet: Romeo and Juliet, Swan Lake, Giselle, La Bayadere, Sleeping Beauty, Don Quixote (USA Tour), The Firebird, The Winter's Tale (Australian Tour), Manon, Ondine, Mayerling, Anastasia, Prince of the Pagodas, Strapless, Sylvia, and Alice's Adventures in Wonderland.
-Other credits: performing at Shakespeare's Globe Theatre in King Lear, As You Like It, Anne Boleyn, and The Merry Wives of Windsor (UK Tour); travelling to Tokyo and Yokohama in The Royal Opera's production of La Traviata; joining the Bolshoi and Mariinsky Ballet companies during their respective Covent Garden seasons; and singing as a Royal Academy of Music backing vocalist for Elton John at Wembley Stadium.
+Having completed his design and art direction training at the Vega School in South Africa, Michael pursued performance studies at the Royal Academy of Music, King’s College London, RADA, and the University of Cambridge.
+For over a decade, he appeared in the narrative repertoire of The Royal Ballet, including Romeo and Juliet, Swan Lake, Giselle, La Bayadère, The Sleeping Beauty, Don Quixote (USA tour), The Firebird, The Winter's Tale (Australian tour), Manon, Ondine, Mayerling, Anastasia, Prince of the Pagodas, Strapless, Sylvia, and Alice's Adventures in Wonderland.
+Other credits involved performing at Shakespeare's Globe Theatre in King Lear, As You Like It, Anne Boleyn, and The Merry Wives of Windsor (UK tour); traveling to Tokyo and Yokohama in The Royal Opera's production of La Traviata; joining the Bolshoi and Mariinsky Ballet companies during their respective Covent Garden seasons; and even singing as a backing vocalist for Elton John at Wembley Stadium.

 Contact: mjb556@cornell.edu